tenzir/.github/coding-style.md

 ### General

-- Use 2 spaces per indentation level.

-- No tabs, ever.

-- No C-style casts, ever.

-- 80 characters max per line.

 - Minimize vertical whitespace within functions.
 Use comments to separate logical code blocks.

-- Namespaces and access modifiers (e.g., `public`) do not increase the indentation level.

 - The `const` keyword precedes the type, e.g., `const T&` as opposed to `T const&`.